Actively Recruiting

 - Undergoing meniscal repair for displaced bucket-handle meniscal tears

-- History of blood-borne diseases including HIV, hepatitis B virus, hepatitis C virus, human T-lymphotropic virus, and syphilis
+- History of blood-borne diseases including HIV, hepatitis B or C, human T-lymphotropic virus, or syphilis

 AI-Screening